AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 computation and data-using researchers).

-These aren't generic IT instructions - ITS has an introduction for staff somewhere (TODO: find it online).
+These aren't generic IT instructions - ITS has an introduction for staff somewhere (but apparently not online).
 There is also a handy list of `research-focused services <itsr_>`_ provided by ITS.

 .. _itsr: https://inside.aalto.fi/display/ITServices/IT+Services+for+Research